liferay/liferay-docs/develop/learning-paths/mvc/articles/09-creating-web-services-for-your-application/02-implementing-permission-checks.markdown

 You've now secured your remote services but you still have some work to do.
 In a previous learning path, you implemented portlet action methods such as `addGuestbook`, `addEntry`, `deleteEntry`, etc. in your `GuestbookPortlet` and `GuestbookAdminPortlet` classes.
-When you implemented such portlet action methods, you ended up calling local service methods.
+When you did this, you ended up calling local service methods.
 For example, in the `addEntry` method of `GuestbookPortlet`, you used the following call to add a new guestbook entry:

     EntryLocalServiceUtil.addEntry(serviceContext.getUserId(),
         guestbookId, userName, email, message, serviceContext);

 Calling local services from the portlet layer of your application is not recommended.
-To make sure that your application is secure, you should only call remote services from the portlet layer.
-And double check that you've implemented permission checking for your remote services!
-Your application's local services do not and should not contain permission checks.
-Your remote services now do contain permission checks.
-If the permission check of one of your remote services is satisfied, then the remote service call succeeds.
+Why?
+Because they don't contain permission checks.
+Nefarious individuals messing with URL parameters might be able to access areas of your application that they're not authorized to access.
+To make sure that your application is secure, you should only call remote services from the portlet layer, because that's the layer that has permission checking.
 Thus, to secure service calls at the portlet layer, all you have to do is replace the local service calls with remote service calls.

 +$$$

-**Note:** An alternative approach to securing service calls at the portlet layer could be to manually check permissions at the portlet layer.
+**Note:** An alternative approach to securing service calls at the portlet layer is to manually check permissions at the portlet layer.
 To do so, you could obtain a `ThemeDisplay` from the `ActionRequest` (`ThemeDisplay themeDisplay = (ThemeDisplay) request.getAttribute(WebKeys.THEME_DISPLAY);`) and obtain a `PermissionChecker` from the `ThemeDisplay` (`PermissionChecker